joshuar/go-hass-anything/docs/development/Apps.md

 - As a group of apps managed by the *agent* by satisfying an interface defined by the agent needed to manage each app.

 Which path to take is up to you.
-As a suggestion, if you want to send different data from different places to Home Assistant, you'll likely want to develop apps that run under the agent as a single executable, as opposed to having multiple separate Go executables for each app and its data.
+If you want to send different data from different places to Home Assistant, you'll likely want to develop apps that run under the agent as a single executable.
+Otherwise, you can embed the packages under `pkg/` into your own application.

 In either case, apps should satisfy [Home Assistant MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).